Mauritius Authorized Company 2026 — 0% Tax Offshore Setup

 FeatureAuthorized CompanyGlobal Business Company (GBC)

-Tax rate0%~3% effective (80% partial exemption)
+Tax rate0%~3% effective

 DTAA accessNoYes — 46+ treaties

-FSC classificationNon-residentResident (for treaty purposes)
+FSC classificationNon-residentResident (treaty purposes)

-Resident directorNot required2 resident directors required
+Resident directorNot required2 required

 Substance requirementsMinimalCIGA requirements apply